ChaseTramel/starship-odyssey/02 - Character Creation/Basic Moves.md

 ### **Make A Statement** ( +Expressive )

-When you make a speech, unveil artwork or challenge an untruth; name aloud what opinion or truth you want acknowleged, and by whom.
+When you make a speech, unveil artwork or challenge an untruth; name aloud what opinion or truth you want acknowledged, and by whom.
 Roll 2d6+ Expressive.

 On a 10+ your statement is heard, and minds are moved.
-On a 7 to 9 your statement is heard, but was already known to the audience; you are acknowleged, and now expected to be quiet; you are tasked with solving the problem.
+On a 7 to 9 your statement is heard, but was already known to the audience; you are acknowledged, and now expected to be quiet; you are tasked with solving the problem.
 On a 6- your attempt to disrupt the known conventions fails and upsets powerful people.

 ### **Use Technology** ( +Scientific )